Stan0033/OBJ2MDL-Batch-Converter/README.md

 Bonus to converted mdl file:
 - origin ref
-- geoset attached to bone "base", and using material
-- material with layer using texture "Textures\white.blp"
+- geoset/s attached to bone/s, and using material with layer using texture "Textures\white.blp"

 Usage: